-COURSE DESCRIPTION: Overview of machine learning: Fundamentals of deep learning: Modern approaches in deep learning; Feedforward neural network architectures; Deep
+COURSE DESCRIPTION: Overview of machine learning; Fundamentals of deep learning; Modern approaches in deep learning; Feedforward neural network architectures; Deep learning Models and Applications.

-COURSE OUTCOMES: After successful completion of this course, the students will be able to: CO1.
-Analyze a neural network by applying the basics of mathematics and machine
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-CO2.
-Analyze the data using multilayer perceptron and backpropagation algorithms.

-CO3.
-Apply regularization and optimization techniques to improve the performance of

-CO4.
-Identify appropriate deep learning model for text, multimedia, and biological data
+- CO1.
+Analyze a neural network by applying the basics of mathematics and machine learning. - CO2.
+Analyze the data using multilayer perceptron and backpropagation algorithms. - CO3.
+Apply regularization and optimization techniques to improve the performance of Deep neural networks. - CO4.
+Identify appropriate deep learning model for text, multimedia, and biological data analysis. - CO5.
+Compare deep neural networks and deep learning models to infer the suitable learning algorithm on large scale data. - CO6.
+Develop a model for domain specific applications by applying various network models in deep learning.